yeonjun0723/yeonjun0723/README.md

 ###  hihi👋
-I am a round stone!
+I am dolmeng-i!
 I dream of becoming a planner and am studying hard.
 It's still not enough, but I'll work hard!!!!

 <!--